webpack/webpack/README.md

 ### [Loaders](https://webpack.js.org/loaders/)

-webpack enables use of loaders to preprocess files.
+webpack enables the use of loaders to preprocess files.
 This allows you to bundle **any static resource** way beyond JavaScript.
 You can easily [write your own loaders](https://webpack.js.org/api/loaders/) using Node.js.